-Indigo

-Many people say they do not get as much pleasure from eating as they used to.
+Indigo Living with Crohn's Many people say they do not get as much pleasure from eating as they used to.
 Changing your diet can also affect your family life, especially if you do not eat the same food as other people you live with.
 And up to 1 in 4 people with Crohn's or Colitis say they avoid eating out or social events that involve food.
 This can be especially hard if food is a big part of your culture.
+You might feel excluded, or guilty for turning down food that has been offered to you.
+Some people find that taking a prepared meal from home can be helpful if they're going to a community event where there might be food they can't eat.

-On the other hand, some people find it helpful to learn more about diet and nutrition.
+Many individuals find it helpful to learn more about diet and nutrition.
 They have told us that making informed food choices has had a positive effect on their overall health.